omar-polo/plakar.io/content/articles/2025-04_01/index.md

 ## Here comes Kloset

 Kloset, our immutable data store engine, is in charge of abstracting the problem into smaller problems and providing solutions.

-Before we dive in,
-here's a full overview of the architectural design, this article will progressively go through each of these layers to describe their responsibilities.

 ### Storage Layer